French Graphic Decoupage Coffee Table Makeover

 Don’t you agree?

-I am never ceased to be amazed by the creativity and beauty that they can become.
+I have never ceased to be amazed by the creativity and beauty that they can become.

 Be sure to check back later this week for my latest furniture makeover! (it includes fabric!)